John Wilkes: Anti-Scottish sentiment

+The campaign reached its climax in April 1763 with the publication of Issue No. 45 of The North Briton, which attacked the King’s speech which praised the Treaty of Paris ending the Seven Years' War as "the speech of the Minister" and not the King's own, reducing the monarch to a mouthpiece for the unpopular Bute.
+Even after Wilkes fled to France in late 1763 to avoid prosecution, London crowds treated him as a martyr to liberty, at times rescuing his works from public burning by the authorities.

+In Scotland, however, Wilkes inspired what contemporaries described as "national detestation".
+Scottish periodicals such as the Weekly Magazine portrayed him as a bigot and a demagogue, and public demonstrations in Edinburgh featured the burning of his effigy at least a century after his death.
+Despite his public reputation as a virulent "Scotophobe", modern biographers and historians often characterise Wilkes’s rhetoric as a calculated political performance rather than a reflection of personal prejudice.
+Wilkes was a noted wit and socialite who maintained close, lifelong friendships with several Scots, most notably the biographer James Boswell, with whom he shared a famous bond of conviviality and debauchery.
+His attacks in The North Briton are increasingly viewed as a form of satirical entertainment and "political theatre" designed to mobilize the London mob against the Earl of Bute rather than a genuine expression of ethnic hatred.
+In a famous remark about his fellow MP for Middlesex, John Glynn, Wilkes reportedly said, "In fact, Sir, he was a Wilkite, which I never was", suggesting he did not personally subscribe to the extreme views of his own movement.

 Influence

 Wilkes was at one point a hero to radicals in Britain and North America, and the slogan "Wilkes and Liberty" was heard on both sides of the Atlantic.

 A radical contemporary Irish politician Charles Lucas, who sat for Dublin City in the Irish Parliament, was known as the "Irish Wilkes".
-The Dutch politician Joan van der Capellen tot den Pol (1741–1784), who advocated American independence and criticised the Stadtholder regime, was inspired by Wilkes.
+The Dutch politician Joan van der Capellen tot den Pol (1741–1784), who supported the American Revolution and criticised the Stadtholder regime, was inspired by Wilkes.

-British colonists in the American colonies closely followed Wilkes's career.
+Colonists in the Thirteen Colonies closely followed Wilkes's career.
 His struggles convinced many colonists that the British constitution was being subverted by a corrupt ministry, an idea that contributed to the coming of the American Revolution.
 Wilkes was widely admired in the American colonies as a political journalist, a radical politician, and a fighter for liberty.
 He greatly influenced the revolutionaries who fought for American independence and played a role in establishing the right to freedom of the press in the United States.
 In reaction, after the Revolution, representatives included provisions in the new American constitution to prevent Congress from rejecting any legally elected member and to proscribe general warrants for arrest.

 John Wilkes's brother Israel Wilkes (1722–1805) was the grandfather of U.S. Naval Admiral Charles Wilkes.